-Mike O’Regan founded Hamilton in 1988 to support the education of children in the Blackbird Leys, Rose Hill and Barton estates in Oxford - children whose educational potential had long been underestimated.
-Hamilton aims to enable children from areas of socio-economic disadvantage to create for themselves the life opportunities they deserve through high-quality education and high expectations.
-Hamilton continues to work closely with primary schools in Oxford and to derive enormous amounts of inspiration for improving educational opportunities from doing so.
+Formally known as Hamilton Trust, Mike O’Regan founded Hamilton in 1988 to support the education of children in the Blackbird Leys, Rose Hill and Barton estates in Oxford - children whose educational potential had long been underestimated.

-As word leaked out about Hamilton’s planning materials, demand for them spread, and Hamilton started providing them to teachers in other schools.
+As word got out about Hamilton’s planning materials, demand for them spread, and Hamilton started providing them to teachers in other schools.
 These formed the basis of Hamilton's original ‘Save teachers’ Sundays!’ website, which enabled a much wider audience to access these plans.
-Hamilton's website continues to provide high quality, fully adaptable planning and resources to primary school teachers to help them teach robust and engaging lessons.

 During the COVID19 pandemic, in 2020, Hamilton provided thousands of resources for free to schools, and saw a surge in popularity, as teachers chose Hamilton, largely because of the mixed-age/ model of planning and because the materials are of such high quality.

 Since 2023, Hamilton has been known as Hamilton Brookes, to reflect our past - and our future, working with schools, researchers and teacher trainers, to deliver the most helpful resources possible for schools.